 I think that one of the first things that needs to be considered is how much you sit during the day.
 Some people have desk jobs, and may be aware that they sit a lot.
 However, a lot of people feel that they are very active and are not sitting much.
 One thing that can be very enlightening is to add it all up.
 On a typical day, how much time do you spend sitting in your car?
-Sitting at your desk?
-Sitting to eat?
-Sitting using electronics, such as the computer, tablet, or watching TV?
-Sitting at work?
+At your desk?
+While you eat?
+While using electronics, such as the computer, tablet, or watching TV?
+At work?
 Sitting at school?
-Sitting on a bike?
+Riding a bike?
 (Yes, part of the problem with sitting is the angles of your joints, so even though a cyclist is moving, those times still need to be including in total sitting time in the day.)
 Are there any other times that you sit?

 For most of us, answering these questions leads us to realize that a good portion of our day includes sitting.
 Therefore, if sitting is harmful, we should recognize why it is harmful and what we can do to fix it.